 This can leave us without an outlet for the sometimes overwhelming sadness, and result in an unhealthy response such as feeling guilty, depressed, ashamed, or simply trying to repress the emotion altogether.

 As a trained bereavement counsellor and life-long pet lover, I can empathise with the pain of your loss and support you in coping with it.
 I will help you to find healthy ways of mourning the death of your pet, celebrating his/her life, reflecting on the story of your relationship and creating a positive legacy for his/her memory.
-To support you through the most acute stage of your grief and build your resilience for the future, I offer a bespoke package of 3 one-hour sessions, either online or in person, for £90, which can be extended if you feel more sessions are needed.
+I am happy to discuss a bespoke package of pet bereavement sessions to meet your particular needs.

 The images on this web-site are illustrative of client sessions but do not depict actual clients, whose confidentially is of the utmost importance to me.
 Thanks to Craig Stone Photography for his stunning photos.